Our rabbitry is small for a reason!

 Our choice of the less common Lilac Breed of rabbit for this task is due to its compact size, sturdy constitution and calm, friendly personalities.
 Being pretty is just a bonus perk.

-Our concentration is on conservation of this 100 year old breed, while focusing on improving overall quality, temperament and physical appearance of these beautiful animals.
+Our concentration is on conservation of this 100-year-old breed, while focusing on improving overall quality, temperament and physical appearance of these beautiful animals.

 Since 2020 -we stepped back from showing due to personal health issues.

-2/20/2022 Julie placed #2 & Michael was #5
+2021 Julie placed #2 & Michael was #5

 Rarity of the Lilac Breed rabbit: